NicoleRauch/ReduxCode/README.md

 After that:

 * open [http://localhost:3000](http://localhost:3000) in the browser.
-If you see "Please replace this!", all is well.
+If you see a list of names and some other stuff, all is well.

-## Building the JS-Bundle
-* `npm run build`
-* open `build/index.html` in the browser

 ## Trying out the solutions
 Webpack accesses the files in the folder `src` by default.
 This way, you can implement and experiment with your own solutions step by step during the training.

-To use the included examples, open the file `webpack.config.js` and change the path in the block `entry` such that it points to one of the other `index.js` files.
+To use the included examples, open the file `webpack.config.js` and change the path in the block `entry` such that it points to one of the other `index.tsx` files.
 Example:

 ```
     entry: [
-        "./src-solution-redux/index"
+        "./src-solution-redux/index.tsx"
     ],
 ```

-The examples are fully functional and build on each other (in alphabetical order, except for "async" and "forms").
+The examples are fully functional and build on each other (in the order given in webpack.config).
 Please be aware that the final example requires a server to handle the emitted AJAX requests.
 A basic server is provided in the directory `backend`.